 Kaiser International Health Group Inc. is a Securities and Exchange Commission registered, and Philippine Department of Health approved company which provides health care to Filipinos, both here and abroad.

-But unlike your traditional HMO (health maintenance organization), they provide the only known long-term health care service in the country.
+But unlike your traditional HMO (health maintenance organization), they provide a long-term health care product called the Kaiser Premium Health Builder.

-One of their products, the Kaiser Premium Health Builder, is to my knowledge, the only VUL-similar product that goes beyond providing life insurance and investment because it gives you the added benefit of having long-term healthcare.
+This is a VUL-similar product that goes beyond providing life insurance and investment because it gives you the added benefit of having long-term healthcare.

 The subtitle of this section says it all – it’s a life insurance product, that also builds on its cash value like an investment, which will generate passive income for you in the future.

-But beyond the typical benefits of your traditional VUL – it’s also a health savings account that offers health care benefits similar to an HMO.
+But beyond the typical benefits of your traditional VUL such as life insurance and investments – it’s also a health savings account that offers health care benefits similar to an HMO.

 Learning more about Kaiser Premium Health Builder